Common Challenges in API Integration and How to Overcome Them

 How to Overcome It:

-7. Latency and Performance Issues
+7. Latency and Performance Bottlenecks

 The Challenge: